ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 Also GANs, take advantage of a concept called adversial min max.
 The generator generates fake data and tries to minimize a particular loss function and the dscriminator tries to correctly identify fake data from real data in an effort to maximize a partciular loss function.
 ### Mode Collapse
 A challenge of training GANs in which the generator data which successfully confuses the discriminator and so the generator exploits this vulnerability and only produces that particular data over and over.
 A way to mitigate this is to force the generator to see responses from the discriminator multiple timesteps ahead.
 One such method is called an Unrolled Gain
+### Content Filtering
+A recommendation technqiue which takes into account a single user's features and many items' features
+### Collaborative Filtering
+A recommendation technqiue which uses many user's and item's data typically in the form a user-item matrix
+### User-item Matrix
+A matrix which contains the interactions of users and items.
+Items can take tghe form of products, music, and videos
+### Pearson Correlation
+A measure of the correlation between two inputs.
+In the context of recommendation systems.
+Pearson correlation can be used to construct an item-item similarity matrix
+### Time Decay
+The added modelling assumption that interactions between  items and users should count for less over time
+### Inverse User Frequency
+The added modelling assumption that if a user interacts with a less overall popular item, then the interaction should count for more.
+### Matrix Factorization
+Factors the user-item matrix into embeddings such that multiplying together the resulting embedding layers gives an estimate for the original user-item matrix
+### Implicit Rating
+A rating obtained from user behavior as opposed to surveying the user
+### SparkML
+Refers to APIs which provide machine learning capabilities on Spark data frames
+### Cold start
+A challenge with recommendation systems in which users or items are new and there is limited or no information in terms of the user-item matrix.
+This can make personalized recommendations difficult or impossible
+### Echo Chamber
+A state of recommendation system in which  user behavior is reinforced by the recommendations themselves.
+### Shilling Attack
+A type of attack on a recommendation system in which users manipulate the recommendations by inflating or defalting the positve interactions for their own or competing items